zihanz12/uiuc-cs-wiki/guide/section1.md

 # Section 1 - Curriculum Overview

-## 1.0.1 - Course Difficulty and What to Expect

-If you are at all daunted by how difficult the curriculum might seem, don't be.

-The classes in the CS department are never designed to make you fail.
-Indeed, the general consensus among CS majors and those who have taken CS classes is that classes are more time consuming than inherently difficult, and generally speaking, both students and faculty are incredibly helpful and want to make sure you succeed.

-In terms of how that information becomes relevant to you, recognize that you will not be able to load 6 different CS and math courses into your schedule and still keep your head above water during the semester.
-Above everything, it is important to pace yourself and not overestimate how much you can take.

 ## 1.1 - Required Courses:
 The current sequence of required CS courses for CSENG, Math+CS, Stats+CS, and CS+X is as follows.
 Note that this is not an exhaustive list of degree requirements, and there are non CS courses that you will have to take.